MoSourang/Udacity_IOS_Nanodegree/Simply Weather/README.md

 #  Simply Weather
-On the map allows users to share their location and a link using the Udacity & Parse API, they can also view the locations and links shared by others students through a table or map view.
+ Simply weather allows you to get weather data for a specific city throught a search feature or by dropping pin on a mapview
 # The App

 | TableView    | Search          | DetailView   | MapView    |